SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 $ P_"usdn" = frac(B_"vault" P_"asset", S_"tot") $ <eq:usdn_price>

-where $B_"vault"$ is the total assets held in the protocol's vault, $P_"asset"$ is the price of the asset token in USD, and $S_"tot"$ is the total supply of USDN tokens.
+where $B_"vault"$ is the balance of assets held in the protocol's vault, $P_"asset"$ is the price of the asset token in USD, and $S_"tot"$ is the total supply of USDN tokens.

 == Token Minting